gbid/llm-voice-agent-retellai/README.md

   - We might still need to limit the length and the frequency of calls from individual german / US numbers.
   - I would decide this based on looking at actual usage data
 - **Partial failures, transactions, concurrency:**
-  - Reschedule, email confirmation happen before final user confirmation in voice agent flow
+  - Reschedule and email confirmation happen currently before final user confirmation in voice agent flow
     1. first look up available timeslots
     2. then confirm user choice in dialogue
     3. then reschedule and send email and fail upon race condition between initial lookup and final reschedule